Calculate NCA Parameters and Fit Model to PK/PD Data Using SimBiology Model Analyzer App

 Close the progress plot after the fit completes.

-If you closed the datasheet (Datasheet3) that contains the fit statistics from the previous fit, reopen the datasheet.
-In the Browser pane, click Documents.
+If you closed the previous datasheet (Datasheet3) that contains the fit statistics from the previous fit, reopen the datasheet.
+To do so, in the Browser pane, expand Program2 > fit_constant.
 Then double-click Datasheet3.

-Click Workspace to go back to the fit program results.
-Expand LastRun folder of the fit program.
-Then drag results onto Datasheet3.
+From the LastRun folder, drag results onto Datasheet3.
 New columns (Program2_LastRun) containing the latest fit results are added next to the previous fit results (Program2_fit_constant).

 The Statistics table compares the fit quality measures.
 From the comparison, both the AIC and BIC of the fit using the exponential error model are smaller than those of the previous fit.
 This indicates that the exponential error model fits the data better than the constant error model.
 The larger log likelihood of the exponential error model also indicates it is a better fit.